Vivint Frequently Asked Questions

 What is Vivint’s company history?

 Vivint is a well-established home security company that got its start in 1997.
-It was known as APX Alarm Security at that point.1 The Blackstone Group acquired Vivint in 2012, and the company has since expanded into offering internet services and solar power solutions.
+It was known as APX Alarm Security at that point.1 The Blackstone Group acquired Vivint in 2012, and the company now focuses on offering high-tech smart home security solutions.

 -